turbonomic/tbutil/docs/JS-ADDINS.md

 This function allows a tbutil subcommand that is coded in JavaScript to be called as if it were a subroutine. `call` locates and runs the subCommand code and passes the arguments to it in the `args` array.
 The function returns the code that the subCommand would otherwise return to the shell.

+The values in `arguments` can be scalars or arrays.
+The list is flattened before being passed to the command.

 The difference between this and `{client}.tbutil` is that the latter spawns a new process to handle the command where as `call` invokes the subCommand as a subroutine in the same JsVM as the caller.

 You can wrap the invokation of `call` using the `collect` function if you want to capture the standard input and standard error strings emitted by the subCommand.